department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/Deliverables/MHV Cartography Team/Jan24-new-nav-Design-Review.md

 #### Keyboard navigation
 There are focus issues while tabbing using a keyboard:

+- **Appointments page, desktop:**
-- **Appointment page, desktop:** you can't tab to the "Appointments" navigation link.
+   - You can't tab to the "Appointments" navigation link.
+   - When I click on "Medical Records," it initially takes me to the "X-Ray Results" page.
+If I click on "Medical Records" a SECOND time, it then brings up the correct "Medical Records" page.
+I'm not sure what's going on here - please check that this is pointing to the right place.
-- **Appointment page, mobile:** you can't tab to the "Medical records" navigation link.
+- **Appointments page, mobile:** you can't tab to the "Medical records" navigation link.
 - **Medical records page, desktop:** you can't tab to the "Appointments" navigation link.
 - **Medical records page, desktop:** you can't tab to the "Medical records" navigation link.
 - **All pages, desktop and mobile:** "Messages" or "Medications" links are coded as empty `<a>`.
 Keyboard users can't tab to them.
 And mouse/touchscreen users can activate them - they appear to be links, after all, and have focus indication on the mobile menu - but clicking on them won't do anything.
 This is confusing for those users - if something acts like a link, its expected to _behave_ like one.
 If "Messages" and "Medications" aren't actually links, they shouldn't be clickable.